Zilliqa/dev-portal-old/docs/core-incremental-db.md

 Prior to this feature, the basic design involved uploading or syncing entire persistence to an AWS S3 bucket at each and every Tx epoch.
 New nodes would then fetch the entire persistence from that bucket.

-This would have been alright for all existing leveldb databases, with the exception of the `state` database.
+This would have been alright for all existing LevelDB databases, with the exception of the `state` database.
 This is because running `aws-cli sync` on `state` results in uploading all files in the database, which is time-consuming and not bandwidth efficient.

-Uploading of `state` leveldb for every Tx epoch is thus a bottleneck, and so incremental DB was introduced as the solution.
+Uploading of `state` LevelDB for every Tx epoch is thus a bottleneck, and so incremental DB was introduced as the solution.

-> Note: It is practically possible that all files in `stateDB` get updated at every Tx epoch, if transactions in that particular epoch changed the states of addresses that somehow update TrieDB across all the files in `state` leveldb.
+> Note: It is practically possible that all files in `stateDB` get updated at every Tx epoch, if transactions in that particular epoch changed the states of addresses that somehow update TrieDB across all the files in `state` LevelDB.

 ## Implementation